TerriaJS/TerriaMap/architecture/0001-npm-lockfiles.md

 Keep both, but force travis to use npm, npm ci, package-lock.json etc(?), at the cost of having to keep yarn.lock up to date as well.

+Continue building production/"gulp release" builds of TerriaMap using package-lock.json, keeping yarn.lock in source as well.

 ## Consequences
 We still use two different tools for generating lock files, npm for releasing, yarn for developing.
 This could lead to instances where there are 'non-reproducible dev builds' (but always-reproducible production builds), even though a given `package.json` should resolve to roughly the same versions with the two tools.